Big Brother 10 (American season): America's Player

 Viewers from Canada and the United States had control over a player from July 29 to August 7.
 Dan, after accepting the offer by America to become their designated player, was asked to complete various tasks that America specified for a chance to win $20,000 at the end of the week.
 Once Dan received the tasks, he made meaningful efforts to complete the tasks in any way he could.

 Reception

 Ratings

 Big Brother 10 aired episodes three times a week, with shows airing Sundays at 8 p.m., Tuesdays at 9 p.m., and Thursdays at 8 p.m.
 Originally the live eviction was scheduled for Wednesdays at 8 p.m. but on July 25, 2008, CBS announced Big Brother and Greatest American Dog would swap nights effective on July 31, 2008, returning the live eviction to Thursdays.
 The premiere episode which aired Sunday July 13, 2008 scored 6.29 million viewers, which was the "lowest rated season premiere for the show."

-Controversy and criticism
+Critical response

 Big Brother 10 came under fire from critics such as the Parents Television Council for airing the word "fucking" during the Tuesday, August 5 episode of the show.
 The event in question was aired during an argument between Libra and Jessie in which Libra said, "Memphis was in the fucking room!"